FlorianS4/Project-1-Soccer/README.md

 - a color changing Sign up button when hovering over it.
 To show the user that threw this the data will be sumbitted.

 ![Sign up page](docs/readme-images/sign-up-page.png)
-- After pressing the Sign up button, the user will be redirected to a sign up page.
+- After pressing the Sign up button, the user will be redirected to a sign up page, so that the user knows that the process was successful.
 - The sign up page has all the external links to different social media plattforms.
 - By pressing Home or the name of the club the user will return to the main page.
 ### Footer